-Martello Primary head teacher Wayne Beech says: “Community is at the heart of Martello, you will hear our staff and children frequently stating that Martello is a family.
+Martello Primary Principal Wayne Beech says: “Community is at the heart of Martello, you will hear our staff and children frequently stating that Martello is a family.
 We accept, we support and we nurture.
 So it is with immense pride and excitement that we are building a community focused collaboration with Custom Food Lab.

 “The world has been a strange place as of late, in some ways distancing has brought us closer together and helped us all to appreciate each other a little more.
 The Locavore Garden will be the embodiment of these values, a place to work, play and learn together and maintain the true meaning of community.”